onnx/working-groups/edge/artifacts/onnx-edge-wg-sow.md

    1. Attributes / characteristics: Power, Compute resources, Size, Connectivity, Security, …
    1. ONNX operations subset
    1. Other ONNX related limitations
+3. Definition of method for topology mapping of profiles (sensor based, model type based, other)
-3. Definition of specific profiles covered by the Edge working group: e.g. Mobile Profile, Smart-Device Profile, Infra-Edge profile, etc.
+4. Definition of profiles which are covered by the Edge working group.
-4. Collaborate with Quantization working group to define the following:
+5. Collaborate with Operator SIG to define the following:
    1. Data types
    1. Representation of quantization parameters in the model
    1. Set of quantized operations
    1. Accuracy impact of quantization on set of defined models/use-cases
-5. Collaborate with ModelZoo and Operator Standardization SIGs to define the following:
+6. Collaborate with Operator SIGs to define the following:
    1. Define compliance workflow
    1. Define content of test packages for Edge "profiles"